 - 1. Go to Configuration > Shared Resources > Network > DNS.

 - 2. In the toolbar, click +Create New.

 The DNS Server dialog box is displayed.

-- 3. Configure the settings:
+- 3. Configure the settings, and click OK.

+Option Description

-Option Description Name Enter a name for the DHCP server.
-Primary Server Type the IP address for the primary DHCP server.
-Secondary Server Type the IP address for the secondary DHCP server.
+Name Enter a name for the DHCP server.

+Primary Server Enter the IP address for the primary server.

+Option Description Secondary Server Enter the IP address for the secondary server.